 Step 9: Casting and Finishing

 At this stage a mould will be taken from the resin ring and the ring will be cast into gold.
+As standard, we use 100% recycled gold.
+If you would like Fairtrade Gold it is available upon request.
 For this ring we used certified Fairtrade Gold from the Sotrami mine in Peru.

 Our bespoke team join the two halves together and polish the ring.
 A professional stone setter ensures that the diamonds are set with precision that comes from decades of experience.